Wildlife Holidays in the Maasai Mara

-Speak with our Wildlife Holidays in the Masai Mara specialist
+Speak with our Wildlife Holidays in the Maasai Mara specialist

 Our Specialist Recommends

-Our ‘Wildlife of Kenya’s Masai Mara’ safari is a great way to see beautiful Lake Naivasha, the astonishing scenery of the Great Rift Valley and the vast numbers of game – and associated predators – in the world famous Masai Mara.
+Our ‘Wildlife of Kenya’s Maasai Mara’ safari is a great way to see beautiful Lake Naivasha, the astonishing scenery of the Great Rift Valley and the vast numbers of game – and associated predators – in the world famous Maasai Mara.

 In contrast, Lions are especially numerous, and those here have been immortalised by documentaries such as the BBC’s ‘Big Cat Diary’.
 There are several thousand in the Serengeti-Mara ecosystem, with an estimated 850-900 on the Kenyan side alone; this represents one of the highest known densities in Africa, and these most social of felines are usually hard to miss.
 Although Leopards are also present in healthy numbers, they are much more elusive, staying mostly in dense cover along rivers and in rocky areas.
 Most sightings of Leopard in the Mara are in trees, where they often drag their kills to keep away from scavengers like Spotted Hyaena.